Curtis Waters: Early life

 Abhinav Bastakoti was born on December 20, 1999, in Kathmandu, Nepal.
-At a young age, he moved to India, before moving to Germany at the age of 4, then Calgary, Canada at the age of 10 At the age of 14, Bastakoti returned to Nepal for three months to receive his Bratabanda, a complex Hindu coming of age ceremony.
+At a young age, he moved to India, before moving to Germany at the age of 4, then Calgary, Canada at the age of 10.
+At the age of 14, Bastakoti returned to Nepal for three months to receive his Bratabanda, a Hindu coming of age ceremony.
 Around this time he downloaded FL Studio onto his laptop and started making beats.
-Posting them online in 2017 as Frank Waters, before changing it to Curtis Waters, a homage to his two favourite artists Joy Divisions’s Ian Curtis and Frank Ocean.
+Posting them online in 2017 as Frank Waters, before changing it to Curtis Waters, a homage to his two favourite artists Joy Division’s Ian Curtis and Frank Ocean.
 As a teenager attending Sir Winston Churchill High School he struggled with depression and used music and graphic design to overcome it.
 He would often skip school to compete in beat battles.
-At the age of 17, he moved to Cary, North Carolina, as a result of his parents' educational pursuits.
+In 2017, he moved to Cary, North Carolina, as a result of his parents' educational pursuits.
+He then enrolled in the University of North Carolina at Greensboro.

 Career

-In April 2020, Waters posted a 15-second snippet of his hip hop/pop song, "Stunnin'" which became a "viral TikTok sensation."
+In April 2020, Waters posted a 15-second snippet of his pop rap song, "Stunnin'" which went viral on TikTok.
 In one month, "Stunnin'" was viewed more than two million times on YouTube.
-In June, "Stunnin'" was ranked #3 on Rolling Stone's Breakthrough 25 Chart.
+In June, "Stunnin'" was ranked #3 on Rolling Stones Breakthrough 25 Chart.
 By July 2020, "Stunnin'" had been streamed over 35 million times on Spotify.

-Waters was chased by numerous labels.
+Waters was approached by numerous labels.
 He decided to stay independent, but did sign a licensing deal with BMG.
-His former manager is A&R executive Chris Anokute, who helped launch Katy Perry and Rihanna.
+He also signed a management deal with Chris Anokute.

 In June 2020, Rolling Stone magazine ran an article about Waters.
 In July 2020, "Stunnin'" was used in a Mercedes-Benz commercial.

 Water's second single was "System."
-He recorded his album Pity Party in his dorm at UNC Greensboro.
-After production, Pity Party was re-released in October 2020.
+He recorded his debut album, Pity Party, in his dorm at UNC Greensboro.
+The album was commercially released in October 2020.
 One reviewer of Pity Party noted, "The throughline in these 12 disparate tracks remains Waters’ distinct point of view, simultaneously self-deprecating, sincere, and disarmingly honest."
-On June 23, 2023, he released his sophomore album, BAD SON.
+On June 23, 2023, he released his sophomore album, Bad Son.